Investigator Interns - PD19 New

 Free Tuition, On the Job Training, Practical Experience

-The 300 hour training program, developed by Brandon A. Perron, The Criminal Defense Investigator Training Council National Director, is conducted at the Public Defender's Office in Stuart and in Ft.
+The 300 hour training program, developed by Brandon A. Perron, The Criminal Defense Investigator Training Council National Director, is conducted at the Public Defender's Office in Stuart,Vero Beach, and in Ft.
 Pierce.
-The program consists of classroom lectures and field work over a ten to twelve month period.
+The program consists of classroom lectures and field work over a twelve month period.
 The majority of the training hours take place in the field.

 Classroom training provides interns with the tools and resources necessary to conduct a comprehensive investigation which forms the field work portion of the program.
 Field work consists of interviewing inmates; reviewing case files; locating and interviewing witnesses; examining, diagraming, and photographing crime scenes; and documenting data and information which is the foundation for the analysis and synthesis of a criminal investigation.